tech234a/quickproxy/README.md

 quickproxy
 ==========

-A lightweight, asynchronous, programmable HTTP proxy for python.
+A lightweight, asynchronous, programmable HTTP proxy for Python.
 Built with Tornado.
+Now with Python 3 support.

 ## Use